bertcafecito/inkcollector/README.rst

 its use.
 By using this project, you agree to comply with all applicable laws and regulations regarding data collection and usage.
 Please respect the intellectual property rights of Disney and Ravensburger.

-As part of the Disney Lorcana community, this project aims to follow the `Ravensburger community code`_ published by Ravensburger.
+As part of the Disney Lorcana community, this project aims to follow the `Ravensburger community code`_.
 I encourage you to support the game and its creators by purchasing official products and engaging with the community in a positive manner.

 Requirements